 When you stop writing an unit test that “queries a database and shows a chart on the application” and you start making tests for “query a database”, “turn data into chart-format”, “show chart in the front-end” your tests not only become way simpler, they are also way better.

 You can not only achieve stable and secure software with properly separated responsibilities, you can also make your development life much much easier and safe.

 Don’t set yourself up for failure.
 Invest more time and budget into making a robust system.
 Making a good foundation is hard, but you will not regret it after you start stacking functionality on top of it.
 It’s important to deliver.
 And deliver fast.
 So invest in your tools and let your developers be as efficient as they can be.

-Don't waste your time with weird tangled code-bases.
-In 10 years you will thank me when you don't have to hire an Senior developer just to read your software.
+Don’t waste your time with weird tangled code-bases.
+In 10 years you will thank me when you don’t have to hire a Senior developer just to read your software.
 Make your life simpler now and in the future.

 Don’t believe me?
 Want to see more?
 Check this talk out: